Lifestyle upgrades are the process of taking less-good habits and turning them into better habits.

 I have broccoli almost every day – usually a few florets in my breakfast smoothie (see below).
 Broccoli can be challenging to digest, but I find that a powerful blender helps greatly with that.

 What a powerhouse!
 Kale is truly a superfood loaded with an astounding nutrient profile, including Vitamin C for your metabolism and loads of fiber for your digestion.
 I prefer my kale lightly sautéed in a bit of coconut oil, or steamed.

-Raw sprouted pumpkin seeds are a great source of quality protein.
+Raw sprouted pumpkin seeds can be a reliable source of quality protein.

 I like to soak my raw almonds overnight, then rinse them in the morning and make a big batch of fresh almond milk using my blender.